baumbit/treebit/README.md

 When the message is created, its is saved locally as a "note".
 A note contains the actual content and some meta data.
 Most importantly the note is signed by the private key.
-This way it is mathematically provable what content is created by the same signer.
+This way it is mathematically provable which content is created by the same signer.
 Content creaters are therefor referred to as signers.
-You do not neeed to ask for permission to create a new signer on the network.
+You do not neeed to ask for permission to create a new user/signer on the network.
 You do not depend on the goodwill of a server to create new content.
-However you can not force the network to propagate your message either.
+However, if you want the network to propagate your message to as wide an audience as possible.
-The network will propagate and store as many copies of the note, as the network finds it valuable to do so.
+The network will store as many copies of the note, as the network finds it valuable to do so.
 Highly valuable content will hence be more likely to be discovered, propagated and stored.
 Since value is subjective, not everyone will store everything.